wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Operations/Access.md

 set list.get(3).three to `three`
 ```

-Sometimes, it's possible that the data being accessed might be null, in which case trying to access a member would result in an error.
+Sometimes, it's possible that the value being accessed might be null, in which case trying to access a member would result in an error.
 Instead of checking for null explicitly, the null-safe accessor can be used.
-It returns null if the data is null and won't try to access it, and otherwise returns the member's value.
+It returns null if the value is null and won't try to access it, and otherwise returns the member's value.
 This is especially useful in chaining member accesses.
 Note that accessing an invalid member throws an error, which doesn't change under the null-safe accessor.
 Here is an example:

 ```nanoscript
 create my_fun as fn (opt some_obj)